rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/2-2-general-pattern.md

 <!-- ======================================================================= -->
-# the general (reversed) pre-order pattern
+# the reversed pre-order pattern

 * the reversed pre-order rule := `(n × cR × sR)`

 Since the reversed child order of `n` will be appended to `n`, the reversed pre-order trace will be expanded right of node `n`.
-Because of that, a reversed pre-order trace begins with the tree's root `r`, continues with the root's last child `lc` and ends in leaf `l` (a descendant to the root's first child).
+Because of that, a reversed pre-order trace begins with the tree's root `r`, continues with the root's last child `lc` and ends in leaf `l`, which is the last subsequent descendant leaf of the root's first child.

 * `trace(T) := (r, lc, .., l)`

-Note that, if it exists, the last child `lc` of a parent `p` will always become and remain its next subsequent sibling.
+Note that the last child `lc` of a parent `p` will always become and remain its next subsequent sibling.
 That is, any parent always has its former last child as its next subsequent sibling in the resulting reversed pre-order trace.

 * `trace(T) := (.., p, lc, ..)`

 <!-- ======================================================================= -->
 ## node levels

-Note that the overall pattern of the node levels in the reversed pre-order trace is the same as that of the default pre-order trace.
-That is because the reversed child order has no effect on that pattern.
+The overall pattern of the node levels (i.e. x=n, n+1, n-x), in the reversed pre-order trace is the same as that of the default pre-order trace.
+That is because the reversed order of the tree's child order has no effect on that pattern.

+Note that the order of the actual level values are obviously not the same.
+That is because, (e.g.) the child of a parent may be a leaf whereas its next subsequent sibling (i.e. its former next presequent sibling) may be a leaf.

 <!-- ======================================================================= -->
 ## a recursive, upwards-oriented point of view